 The performance of multi-channel configurations varies greatly depending on whether the RAM is employed to power a game, speed up rendering a 3D model, editing a video, completing copy-paste intensive tasks, or running a cluster of processes in a digital audio workstation.
 Whether dual and quad channel memory generates a tangible performance boost is a matter of opinion and a contentious issue.

-As a website focused on gaming, so our answer is solely relevant to the subject matter: what impact do multiple channels have on in-game performance?
-Responses vary from person to person, but if we refer to the arbiter of PC hardware performance, the dependable benchmark, then the matter is pretty unanimous.
+As a website focused on gaming, our answer is solely relevant to the subject matter: what impact do multiple channels have on in-game performance?
+Responses differ from person to person, but if we refer to the arbiter of PC hardware performance, the dependable benchmark, then the matter is pretty unanimous.

 When it comes to gaming, the benefits of dual and quad channel configurations are marginal: there is a minimal discernible performance boost for the majority of games, including recently released triple-A memory-devouring titles.
 FPS, memory bandwidth numbers, and process completion rates are virtually identical, bar a few variations, across the board.